Fort Worth Attorney Handling the Division of Valuable Assets in Divorce

 - Gold, silver, platinum and other precious metals

-Mr. Ward can use his refined negotiation techniques and advanced legal knowledge to help you get the assets you deserve.
-His ability to work with valuable property is bolstered by his Master of Business Administration (MBA) degree and his continued work with high-asset and complex divorces.
+I can use my refined negotiation techniques and advanced legal knowledge to help you get the assets you deserve.
+My ability to work with valuable property is bolstered by my MBA degree and my continued work with high-asset and complex divorces.

 I was caught off-guard and forced into a very difficult situation by my ex-husband, but Wayne Ward handled the case with a perfect blend of urgency and care.
 His deep knowledge of family laws, current trending in court rulings, the Tarrant County court system and the relationships he has built over the years were clear differentiators in my case.
 He also has a heavy dose of empathy, which helped him be flexible to my circumstances when I needed it.
 There are not many like Wayne out there.